 This post is an open letter to you.
 The you that has had it with being nice at the expense of your self-respect.
-The you that feels ashamed and insecure; beaten down by everything that you work so hard to uplift.
+The you that feels ashamed and insecure; beaten down by everyone and everything that you work so hard to uplift.
 The you that gives people credit that they have not earned.
 The you that feels defective.
 The you that feels forgotten.
 The you that has lost faith.
 The you that does not believe “husband material” is anything more than an urban myth at this point.
 The you that feels invisible.
 The you that doesn’t think she can hold on much longer.
 This is for you.

 You have time, but you no longer have one minute of it to waste.

 It took me over two decades to realize I had given more power to the opinions of others than I ever did in coming up with an original thought of my own.

 Nothing feels worse than not knowing who the f*ck you are.
 Nothing feels worse than allowing toxic people to create an identity for you.
 Nothing feels worse than having to tolerate your way through life; having to pretend to be someone you’re not because it hurts less than being abandoned.